 Every time I hear someone say they don’t have the time to do something, I cringe.
 That statement is a lie.
 Nobody is busy twenty-four hours in a day.
-At a minimum, everyone needs to eat and everyone needs to sleep to survive.
-The majority of us also spend at least a few minutes of leisure/downtime each day to refresh.
+At a minimum, everyone needs to make time to eat and sleep in order to survive.
+The majority of us also spend at least a few minutes of leisure/downtime each day to refresh and stay sane.

-If you’re at work and your son has been trying to reach you over the phone but you decide not to answer because you’re busy, that is not a lack of time.
+So why would anyone say they don’t have time for something?
+If you’re at work and your son has been trying to reach you over the phone but you don’t answer because you’re busy, that is not a lack of time.
 Rather, it’s a priority.

 In another situation, if your son was calling you during work but you knew he was in danger and needed your immediate help, you would answer the phone no matter what.
 In that situation, he is your top priority, so you choose to spend your time on that.

 “I don’t have time” is a euphemism for “I have other priorities at the moment.”
 And there is nothing wrong with having priorities.
-Sometimes we have a good reason for that priority.
-However, too often people lie by saying they don’t have the time to do something when it’s actually not a high enough priority for them to sacrifice alternatives.
+Sometimes we have a good reason for doing something else.
+However, too often people lie by saying they don’t have the time to do something when in reality, it’s just not a high enough priority for them to sacrifice alternatives.

 Spend five minutes less sleeping and then you’ll have five minutes to workout.
 Spend five minutes less on your phone and that’s five minutes you can use to read.
 You don’t have to make those sacrifices, but do not lie to yourself and say you don’t have the time to do it.